 The Local Code of Governance details the Council's arrangements for monitoring each element of the framework and providing evidence of compliance.
-The Council's Director of Corporate Governance has reviewed the effectiveness of the Code and will report the result to the Governance, Risk and Best Value Committee in August 2015.
+The Council's Chief Operating Officer Deputy Chief Executive has reviewed the effectiveness of the Code and will report the result to the Governance, Risk and Best Value Committee in August 2015.